Special Education Advocacy & Consulting

 EARLY INTERVENTION SUPPORT

+When the school district and parents disagree about the educational needs of a student, either party may request mediation.
 Special Education Mediation is voluntary and a confidential dispute resolution process available at no cost through the BSEA.
-When the school district and parents disagree about the educational needs of a student, either party may request mediation.
-If there is a disagreement between you and the school district concerning your child’s needs, I will help you attempt to solve the disagreement.
+If there is a disagreement between you and the school district concerning your child’s needs, I can help you through the Mediation process and work with the Team to solve the disagreement.

 MEDIATION